csparpa/pyowm/sphinx/v3/code-recipes.md

 # the various units for the different options are shown here: https://openweathermap.org/weather-data
 one_call.current.temperature() # Eg.: 74.07 (deg F)

-# the example above does not retrieve minutely or hourly data, so it will not be availabe in the one_call object
+# the example above does not retrieve minutely or hourly data, so it will not be available in the one_call object
 # available exclude options are defined by the One Call API
 # BUT using 'current' will error, as the pyowm one_call requires it
 # as of 2020.08.07 available values are: 'minutely', 'hourly', 'daily'